evilsocket/opensnitch/wiki/Installation.md

 yum:

-> $ sudo yum localinstall opensnitch-1*.rpm; sudo yum localinstall opensnitch-ui*.rpm
+> $ sudo yum localinstall opensnitch-\*.rpm; sudo yum localinstall opensnitch-ui\*.rpm

 dnf:

-> $ sudo dnf install ./opensnitch-1*.rpm ./opensnitch-ui-1*.rpm
+> $ sudo dnf install ./opensnitch-\*.rpm ./opensnitch-ui-\*.rpm

 (You can also double-click on the downloaded files)

+➡️ Then lanch the GUI: `$ opensnitch-ui` or launch it from the Applications menu.

 **Remember:**

-If the daemon doesn't start after installing these packages (or others from other distributions), enable and start it manually:
+If the daemon doesn't start after installing these packages  (or others from other distributions) or after rebooting your computer, you need to enable and start it manually:
 ```
 sudo systemctl enable --now opensnitch
 sudo systemctl start opensnitch